 A VERY BRIEF BIO

-I was born in Chicago, raised in Highland Park, Illinois, educated in public schools, then Brown and Harvard.
-I have sired two daughters, Lucy and Isabel (see at left).
-I have two brothers and a sister.
+I was born in Chicago, the third of four children, raised in Highland Park, Illinois, educated in public schools, then Brown and Harvard, from which I graduated in 1972.
+I have sired two lovely daughters, Lucy and Isabel.
 I’m of Polish descent on my father’s side, Lithuanian on my mother’s.
 At different times I’ve been a book editor (Workman Publishing, ESPN Books), a writing teacher (Harvard, The Business of Sports High School in NYC), a television news producer (CBS, PBS) and a chef at a hippie restaurant.
-Some of my favorite foods are salmon caviar, clams, and watermelon.

 I started by writing poetry as a teenager.
 At Harvard, where I studied poetry with Robert Lowell and Elizabeth Bishop, I won the American Academy of Poets Prize at Harvard in 1971.
 Ironically, by then I had already renounced poetry for prose.
-I’ve never really wanted to be anything other than a writer, except an electric guitarist or a nightclub singer, two paths blocked by my singular lack of musical talent and painfully mediocre, though enthusiastic, singing voice.
-My hobbies are watercoloring and cloning.
+I speak French and many words of Yiddish.